spatialos/gdk-for-unity/docs/content/events.md

 The Unity GDK attaches `CubeColor.EventSenders.ChangeColor` to all ECS entities that have a `CubeColor` SpatialOS component that the worker instance has authority over.
 See [Authority](authority.md) for more on how authority works in the Unity GDK.

 On the `CubeColor.EventSenders.ChangeColor` ECS component, there is a list of type `ColorData`.
-To send an event, add an object to the list.
+To send an event, add a `ColorData` struct to the list.

 ```csharp
 public class SendChangeColorEvent : ComponentSystem